icecube/icetray-public/dataio/resources/docs/tray.rst

 ^^^^^^^^^^^
 The writers will automatically compress the data using one of the following compression algorithms: gzip, bzip2, or zstd.
-The actual to-be-used algorithm can be specified by given the file a filename that ends in .gz, .bz2, or .zst, respectively.
+The actual to-be-used algorithm can be specified by giving the file a filename that ends in .gz, .bz2, or .zst, respectively.
 This::

     tray.Add("I3Writer", filename="mystuff.i3.gz")